SarTorvFroeystad/norwegian-catch-data-analysis/README.md

 ## Data Source

-The data used in this project is sourced from the Norwegian Directorate of Fisheries (Fiskeridirektoratet).
+The data used in this project is sourced from the Norwegian Directorate of Fisheries (Fiskeridirektoratet), and involves the complete 'catch data' (Fangstdata) from the years 2020 - 2024.
 The datasets are licensed under the Norwegian License for Public Data (NLOD).

 - **Source:** [Fiskeridirektoratet](https://www.fiskeridir.no/Tall-og-analyse/AApne-data/Fangstdata-seddel-koblet-med-fartoeydata)

-## Project Structure

-- **data/**: Directory containing the raw datasets from 2020 to 2024.
-- **notebooks/**: Jupyter notebooks used for analysis.
-- **scripts/**: Python scripts used for data processing and analysis.
-- **README.md**: This file providing an overview of the project.

 ## Libraries Used